 “The second concern about compositional materialism is similar, but does not feature causation.
 Here it is: the physical structure of material composites consists in physical bonds among the parts.
 According to modern natural science, there is no place in the physical structure of material composites for rational, propositional bonds.
 The structure of propositional psychological states and events constitutively includes propositional, rational structure.
 So propositional states and events are not material composites.” (see his article “Modest Dualism” in The Waning of Materialism, eds.
 Koons and Bealer).

-So far we can conclude that universal ideas, propositions, and propositional bonds are not material composites.
-Since we think and perceive universal ideas, propositions, and propositional relations when we argue, then our minds must be simple and immaterial since ideas and propositional relations have no place among material composites like our brain.
+So far we can conclude that universal ideas, propositions, and rational causation are not a function of material composites.
+Since we think universal ideas, form propositions, and infer one proposition from another when we argue, then our minds must be simple, immaterial, and irreducible to the complex material structures of the brain.
 To these points we can add two more:

 (d) We have also seen that propositions are the bearers of truth and falsity.
-But physical facts are not true or false: they are states of affairs in the world.
-We don’t say a desk in front of us is true or false; what we assert about the desk is true or false.
-So if we think we have any truth at all then we wouldn’t be reducible to anything physical.
+But physical facts are not true or false: they are simply states of affairs in the world.
+We don’t say a desk in front of us is true or false; what we intentionally assert about the desk, namely a proposition, is true or false.
+So if we are thinking propositions that can be true or false at all, including the proposition ‘substance dualism is false’, then we wouldn’t be reducible to any set of physical facts including the set that makes up the totality of the brain.

 So if we are presenting and analyzing arguments then brains, no matter how complex, wouldn’t be enough to account for this activity: we would also require non-physical, simple, and non-spatial minds.
 Substance dualism, unlike other forms of dualism that dispense with substances (for example, property dualism which accepts, on the one hand, that mental properties are not physical and, on the other hand, denies they are properties of a substance), can offer us an account of these minds for at least three reasons:

-(2) It doesn’t seem possible to identify mental events without identifying a thinker to whom these events belong.
-As we saw above in the quotation from Gould and Davis, “And just as there cannot be thoughts without a thinker, ideas (which are nothing but materials for thinking) cannot exist apart from the minds that have them.”
-And thinkers, so it seems, are best understood as substances.
+(2) It is hard to see how we can identify intentional propositional events without identifying a thinker to whom these events belong.
+After all, who would be doing the intending, inferring, and evaluating in the process of critical evaluation?
+Recall the quotation from Gould and Davis: “And just as there cannot be thoughts without a thinker, ideas (which are nothing but materials for thinking) cannot exist apart from the minds that have them.”
+And thinkers are best understood as active substances with intrinsic intentionality rather than collections of mental properties with no power to act at all.

 (3) We have seen how reasoning requires a simple subject.
 As Royce put it: “A judgment means recognition of identity or non-identity of two concepts; but if one concept is one space, and the other in another part, I could never get the two together in a judgment.
 The only conclusion is that the ultimate subject of such simple operations is itself simple.”
-And substance dualism, unlike property dualism which leaves us with disunified mental properties, provides this subject.
+And substance dualism, unlike property dualism which leaves us with a multitude of disunified mental properties, provides this simple subject that allows us to make sense of the unity we find in propositions and their relationships.

 Given all these points, we can formulate a valid hypothetical syllogism for substance dualism from the fact of argumentation:

-Premise 1: If we are arguing then propositions exist.
+Premise 1: If we are arguing then we require propositions and rational causation based on propositional content.

-Premise 2: If propositions exist then substance dualism is true.
+Premise 2: If propositions and rational causation based on propositional content exist then substance dualism is true.

 Conclusion: So if we are arguing then substance dualism is true.

 If this argument is sound then anti-dualists who argue against it would be committed to substance dualism.
 However, substance dualism, as is well-known, has its share of problems.
 For example, how does one immaterial mind pair up with one particular body?
 How are various mental properties unified?
 Do we really want to accept a theory so inconsistent with the prevailing naturalism of the sciences?
-And how can a non-physical mind interact with a physical body? (for a helpful overview of dualism that addresses these questions and many more see here).
+And how can a non-physical mind interact with a physical body?
+(For a helpful overview of dualism that addresses these questions and many more see here).
 Those who think these problems are insurmountable will not be convinced by this argument regardless of its proposed benefits.
-But those who think they have adequate responses to the problems of substance dualism might find it attractive as a means to a convincing account of human rationality.
+But those who think they have adequate responses to the problems of substance dualism might find it attractive as a means to an account of human rationality which, rather than rationally explaining away our rational lives in a typically self-defeating fashion, attempts to explain them.